PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

    - Add custom record, `Host name` as ""(Empty) `Type` as "A" then, `Data` as  `your VPS Public IP address(Static IP)`
    - Add custom record, `Host name` as "WWW" `Type` as "A" then, `Data` as  `your VPS Public IP address(Static IP)`

-  > When its succeessfully updated custom record, it will take 1-3 mins to reflect changes.
+  > When it's successfully updated custom record, it will take 1-3 mins to reflect changes.

-  > FYI, once you type your domain in the web browser, <u>the page won't be displayed since we haven't set up `web server` yet</u>
+  > FYI, once you type your domain in the web browser, <u>the page won't be displayed since we haven't set up a `web server` yet</u>

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/5129c17b-285e-44f7-a537-5b49ce91f32f" width="11%"></img>
 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/bdbed861-f7f7-4bbc-a65d-7d7619b168da" width="11%"></img>